trombik/motbot/docs/README.md

 - text of the tweet
 - zero or more of media contents or URLs
 - date of the event
-- meta data of the tweet, such as `status: disabled`, `creator: @ytrombik`, `tags: redshirts, 2007`
+- metadata of the tweet, such as `status: disabled`, `creator: @ytrombik`, `tags: redshirts, 2007`

-New entry to the database is accepted by submission via GitHub Issues, or GitHub Pull Request.
-A submitter MUST have a GitHub account, and, optionally, twitter account.
+A new entry to the database is accepted by submission via GitHub Issues, or GitHub Pull Request.
+A submitter MUST have a GitHub account, and, optionally, a twitter account.

 Anyone without GitHub account MAY suggest new entry by mentioning the bot in their tweet.